Lydorn/polycnn/code/polycnn/README.md

 ## 4 Inference

-Compute polygon predictions on the test set using the trained model and saves the results (used later on to measure accuracy performance)
+Compute polygon predictions on the test set using the trained model and saves the results (used later on to measure accuracy performance).

 # Scripts used by the previou sones